dkifer/ResidualPlanner/README.md

 # specify domains size and column name for each attribute in the dataset
 domains = [10] * 5
 col_names = ['0', '1', '2', '3', '4']
+# privacy budget for rho-zcdp
+rho = 1
 system = ResidualPlanner(domains)

 # choose marginals, (0, ) represents an 1-way marginal on the first attribute